 Chronic disease prevention is a primary focus for the Crater Health District.
 Currently, the district is focused on prevention of chronic diseases through a variety of projects which include obesity prevention by promoting healthy eating and active living, health equity and health policy, worksite wellness, and Closing the Gap on Chronic Diseases grant activities.

 The Healthy Living and Learning Center (HLLC) is a supportive, literacy-conscious environment where health information and resources such as books, brochures, videos, referrals and online services are shared with community members.
 HLLC provides citizens with access to health information and connections to existing health resources available in the community in a readily available location.
 The Center provides these services at its location in the Petersburg Public Library and through mobile outreach efforts.
 HLLC is a partnership between Crater Health District, the Petersburg Public Library and VCU Massey Cancer Center.

 Childhood Lead Poisoning Prevention

 Lead is a very toxic metal that was used for many years in products found in and around homes.
 Children exposed to lead may experience negative health effects, depending on how much lead they were exposed to.
-Children under six years of age who are at risk of lead poisoning are referred to their primary care provider for lead testing.
-Trained health educator’s and nurses offer case management and educational services to families of children with elevated blood lead levels.
+Children six years of age and younger who are at risk of lead poisoning are referred to their primary care provider for lead testing.
+Trained health educators offer case management, preliminary home assessment, and educational services to families of children with elevated blood lead levels.